emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 = Additional Features =

-* Translated into 75 languages, automatically localized
+* Automatically localized in 75 languages with Auto-Button Share-Text Translation
 * Mobile-friendly optimized with automatic detection of device-type.
 E-MAILiT will work and look great on all mobile devices and tablets
 * Peace of mind.
 We use caching via major global CDNs.
 A content delivery network (CDN) can give an equally fast web experience across the globe and is a collection of web servers distributed across multiple locations to deliver your content more efficiently to your users
 * Fast and reliable performance.
 Google Page Speed Insight Compliant/Optimized